drasi-project/docs/docs/content/how-to-guides/configure-reactions/configure-debezium-reaction/_index.md

 - `array`
 This is one area where it potentially breaks compatibility with Debezium because the type information associated with the event schemas are expected to be Kafka Connect types, not JSON types.
 This will need to be addressed in the future.

-Types used elsewhere in the schema definitions, such as for the Drasi `source` adhere to Kafka Connect types, with most of them being strings and several fields called out as `Int64`:

-- `payload.source.seq`: The sequence number of the query result containing the change event.
-- `payload.source.ts_ms`: The time that the query result containing the change event was published in ms.
-- `payload.ts_ms`: The time that the change event was processed by the Drasi Reaction in ms.
 {{% /alert %}}

 ## Requirements